Eliana (television host)

 Eliana Michaelichen Bezerra (born November 22, 1972), known mononymously as Eliana, is a Brazilian TV host, businesswoman, and former singer.
-Since 2009, she has been the host of the TV show Eliana which is broadcast on the Brazilian TV network SBT on Sunday afternoons.
+2009 2024, she has been the host of the TV show Eliana which is broadcast on the Brazilian TV network SBT on Sunday afternoons.
+Eliana is currently in TV Globo.

 Early life

 Eliana was born on November 22, 1972, to José Bezerra and Eva Michaelichin.
 José Bezerra is a Ceará native born in the city of Solonópole and Eva Michaelichin is a Brazilian descendant of Ukrainians born in Irati.

 Bezerra met Michaelichin at a family home in São Paulo where they both worked.
 The two married and had a daughter, Helena Duarte.
 At this time, Bezerra worked as caretaker of a residential building in the São Paulo Garden in São Paulo, a job he still holds today; Michaelichin was a maid and keeper of the building.
 Ten-year-old Helena wanted a sister and her parents took care of that order.
 Helena was and is a fundamental part of Eliana's life and could even be called her guardian angel.